 The crowd was addressed by several MPs including Labour's Clare Curran and the Greens co-leader Metiria Turei.

-Next story in National: Murderer on the run after temporary release
+Next story in New Zealand: Murderer on the run after temporary release

 Copyright © 2014, Radio New Zealand